ceejayyjuma/alx-pre_course/README.md

-I will grow to be software engineer.
+I will grow to be software engineer